HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 the [OAuth] `access_token`.
 This `smart_web_messaging_handle` is used to correlate [`window.postMessage`] requests to the authorization context.
-We define this as a distinct parameter from the access token itself because in many app architectures, the access token will only live server-side, and the `smart_web_messaging_handle` is explicitly designed to be safely pushed up to the browser environment.
+We define this as a distinct parameter from the access token itself because in many app architectures, the access token will only live server-side, and the29338 `smart_web_messaging_handle` is explicitly designed to be safely pushed up to the browser environment.
 (It confers limited permissions, and is entirely focused on the Web Messaging interactions without enabling full REST API